 ICB is a registered BAS Agent which allows ICB to advise in relation to BAS Agents and BAS Services.

 ICB is a registered Tax Agent which allows ICB to advise on areas that cross over into income tax matters and related areas that are wider than BAS services.

 - Tax Practitioners Board (TPB) as a Recognised Professional Association

-- Representing BAS Agents and Bookkeepers on the ATO ATPAG (Australian Tax Practitioners Advisory Group)
+- Representing BAS Agents and Bookkeepers on the ATO TPSG (Australian Tax Practitioners Stewardship Group)

 - Membership of the Australian Tax Office BAS Agents Advisory Group (BASAAG)

 - Member of the ATO Single Touch Payroll Advisory Group (and associated Working Groups)